To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Write out your feelings.
 Whether it’s in a personal journal or an essay on Fido that you submit for publication, writing is extremely cathartic.

 - Volunteer with a local animal shelter.
-While this may be best left for the later stages of grief, just like helping other people helps you forget your own problems, helping other animals will help you move past your loss.
+While this may be best left for the later stages of grief, just like helping other people helps you forget your own problems, helping other animals may help you move past your loss.

 Dealing With Reality

-Beyond your grief lies reality: Whether you’re having to make the tough decision to euthanize your sick or aging pet, or if your pet is already gone and you’re having to deal with the memorial, and burial or cremation arrangements, the reality of these situations can come crashing down on you like a ton of bricks.
+Beyond your grief lies reality: Whether you’re having to make the tough decision to euthanize your sick or aging pet, or if your pet is already gone and you’re having to deal with the memorial and burial or cremation arrangements, the reality of these situations can come crashing down on you like a ton of bricks.

 This can leave you feeling overwhelmed and unsure of where to turn.
 We’ll walk you through these separate scenarios so you can confidently cope with whatever comes your way throughout the process.